Lattice-Automation/synbio/README.md

 from synbio.protocols import GoldenGate

 def read_all_records():
-    """Gather all SeqRecords from "goldengate" dir in examples."""
+    """Gather all SeqRecords from "goldengate" dir in data."""

-    GG_DIR = os.path.join(".", "examples", "goldengate")
+    GG_DIR = os.path.join(".", "data", "goldengate")

     records = []
     for file in os.listdir(GG_DIR):